 Your practicum will enable you to:

-To be eligible for the field placement component of this program you must (at your expense) provide:
+It is required that students have completed the ERV with Verified to be eligible for the field placement component of this program.
+You must (at your expense) provide:

 Durham College also offers degree completion opportunities with a number of Canadian and international institutions.